 2335 Visual Communication (2-1) This course is an introduction to visual communication using perceptual, physiological, psychological, cultural and semiotic concepts.
 The course focuses on visual awareness and processing as key elements in effective communication.
 This course studies the principles, theories, and language of visual communication, emphasizing the evaluation and use of images, both mediated and face-to-face.
 Prerequisite: ENG 1301

 3101 Communication Practicum (0-2) Supervised instruction for students in extracurricular activities related to video operations and forensics.
 May be repeated once for credit.

-3302 Broadcast News Gathering (2-2) Philosophy and techniques of electronic journalism; laboratory practice in writing and editing news copy; preparation of newscasts and news features; reporting; utilizing the special tools of the broadcast journalist.
+3302 Broadcast News Gathering (3-1) Philosophy and techniques of electronic journalism.
+Lab practice in writing and editing new copy, studio and field operations, reporting, preparation of newscasts and stories, studio and field assignments.
+Includes one-hour production lab.

 3303 Radio Workshop (1-4) Application of basic audio skills in radio station setting.
 Students will produce individual and group projects/productions.
 Emphasis will be placed on the creative use of the audio medium.
 Prerequisite: COMM 2307 or instructor's permission.
 Course may be repeated for credit but not more than once for credit toward a communication major or minor.

 3304 Critical Reasoning (3-0) This course is designed to provide an introduction to ideas about rationality and criticism Through the study of the practical reasoning process, students will learn how to articulate the stages through which actual arguments and discussions go.
 Class discussion and exercise assignments are used to explore the human transaction known as reasoning.